 - Ask questions about which subjects they like, their interests, values and what they think they’re good at.

 - Give positive feedback.
 Share what you see are some of their strengths.

 - Explore your young person’s answers further – would they like a career that’s related to their subjects and interests?

 - Discuss what your young person wants from life.
 Attitudes towards money, working life, challenges and career enjoyment may help identify career options.

 - If your young person has a career dream in mind, talk more about this.
 What do they know about how to get into this career?

 - If they are unsure about getting into their chosen career, or are worried they don’t know what they want to do, reassure them.
 Offer to help them research their options.

 Our Careers NZ YouTube channel is packed with career stories – from learners talking about how they chose what to study to learners on work experience trying out careers.

-Keep in mind that we may change jobs many times in our life.
+Remember we may change jobs many times in our life.
 Your young person may need time and experience in the world of work before they settle on a career path that is right for them.